essepuntato/rash/README.md

 Please use the hashtag *#rashfwk* for referring to any of the items defined in the RASH Framework via Twitter or other social platforms.

+A list of papers introducing the RASH Framework is enclosed at the [end of this document](#papers-introducing-the-rash-framework).

 ## Venues that have adopted RASH as submission format
 * [2015 International Workshop on Semantics, Analytics, Visualisation: Enhancing Scholarly Data (SAVE-SD 2015)](http://cs.unibo.it/save-sd/2015/index.html), held during the [24th International World Wide Web Conference (WWW 2015)](http://www.www2015.it/)